hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 **After class** you will work on finalizing the documentation related to the experiment, usually in a form of typed lab report.
 Details for each post-lab assignment will be posted on Can-vas by the instructor.
 Document templates will be available for formal lab reports.

-## On keeping records (lab notebook)

-The human brain is both the least reliable whiteboard and the least dependable alarm clock.
-It's crucial to acknowledge that memories of your actions and observations in the lab can fade rapidly once you step away.
-To counteract this, it's essential to document your experiences in real time, as these notes (combined with pre-lab documentation) will serve as the foundation for your subsequent post-lab tasks, such as reports and presentations.

-Maintain a comprehensive record of what you did and observed.
-Also keep all physical copies such as IR and NMR spectra, gas chromatograms, and sketches of TLC plates.
-These components contribute to your experimental record.
-Remember that your lab notes are subject to evaluation at any point and should remain up-to-date.
-Your instructor will provide guidelines on how to maintain your laboratory notebook at the start of the semester.
-Be prepared to submit your in-lab notes for assessment before concluding your time in the lab. your time in the lab.

-### Lab notes guiding principles

-Lab notes should document what you did and how, what you observed, and the data you collected.
-To know what to write and not to write in the notebook is a balancing act of relevance and brevity.
-You need write down details that are relevant and necessary for someone to reproduce your work.
-This hypothetical chemist will not be able to consult with you or have access to any auxiliary documentation that you had access to while doing the experiment.
-Therefore, you need to describe what you did and how.

-It is safe to assume, however, that the reader of your notes has been trained in the basic organic laboratory techniques.
-For example, you don’t have to explain how to do a recrystallization because the reader who will should know how to carry out recrystallization (and if not, they can refer to a techniques manual).
-What will be helpful to them are the details relevant to this particular recrystallization: solvent used, approximate volume of solvent, time it took to cool and grow crystals.

-Lab notes should be easy to read—use paragraph breaks, headings, etc. to help the reader navigate the notebook.

-Contrary to common belief, reproducible and detailed lab notes don’t have to be long and take a lot of time and effort to produce.
-Below is an example statement that captures all important information about purification of the crude material, yield, and the appearance of the final product:

-> “The crude product (sticky brown solid, 1.23 g) was recrystallized from hot ethanol (15 mL) in an Erlenmeyer flask.
-After cooling to rt and then to 0 °C, the solid was collected by vacuum filtration, washed with ice-cold water, and dried in air for 1 h to give the product as a white crystalline solid (0.38 g), mp 87–89 °C.”

-Additional benefit of writing it all down in real time is that it can help you track down errors, explain unexpected outcomes, and/or troubleshoot the experiment that went wrong.
-In the recrystallization described above, the mass recovery is quite poor and a chemist repeating the experiment may decide to use less ethanol (or a different solvent) to improve the mass recovery.

 ## Assessments and grading

 The final grade in the course will be based on your work in three areas (see table below).
 There will be four experiment sets, independent project, and quizzes.
 Each experiment set will have variety of graded work (pre-lab, lab notebook, report, and other assignments) that add contributes to the 15% value for each lab set.